 The European Open returned to the schedule in 2015 after a 6-year break having formed an important part of the European Tour up until 2009 and the event's resurrection saw a new early autumn slot alongside a new home in Germany having previously been played in the UK and Ireland at such venues as the London Club, The K Club, Sunningdale and Walton Heath to name but a few.
-Those historical results from 2009 and before are little more than interesting facts though with the event having shifted to Germany; a change in scheduling for 2017 as well as a new track also makes the results from the past 2 years less relevant too as we move to the 'Green Eagles Golf Courses' on the outskirts of Hamburg for this year's renewal.
+Those historical results from 2009 and before are little more than interesting facts now though with the event having shifted to Germany; a change in scheduling last year as well as a new track also makes the results from 2015 and 2016 less relevant too as we return to the Green Eagle complex on the outskirts of Hamburg for the second time for this year's renewal.

 Over on the PGA Tour, Steve Bamford previews the RBC Canadian Open - you can read his thoughts on that event here.

 Tournament Stats.
 We've published some key player statistics for this week's European Open.
-Please note that, this year's renewal has moved to a new venue this year.
+Please note that, last year's renewal was the only one held at this venue.
 Current Form | Event Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.